gbdev/pandocs/src/The_Cartridge_Header.md

 ## 0100-0103 – Entry Point

-After displaying the Nintendo logo, the built-in [boot ROM](<#Power-Up Sequence>) jumps to to address `$0100`, which should then jump to the actual main program in the cartridge.
+After displaying the Nintendo logo, the built-in [boot ROM](<#Power-Up Sequence>) jumps to address `$0100`, which should then jump to the actual main program in the cartridge.
 Most commercial games fill this 4-byte area with a [`nop` instruction](https://rgbds.gbdev.io/docs/v0.5.2/gbz80.7/#NOP) followed by a [`jp $0150`](https://rgbds.gbdev.io/docs/v0.5.2/gbz80.7/#JP_n16).

 ## 0104-0133 – Nintendo Logo

-These bytes contain a bitmap that is displayed when the Game Boy is powered on.
+This area contains a bitmap that is displayed when the Game Boy is powered on.
 They must match the following (hexadecimal) dump, otherwise [the boot ROM](<#Power-Up Sequence>) won't allow the game to run:

 ```